Differential Geometric Aspects of Causal Structures: Local description of causal structures

-It should be noted that when the only non-zero coefficients are $c_{12}=1$ and $c_{00}=(x^1)^2,$ then one obtains a local description of the split signature pp-wave metric.
-Moreover, when $c_0=c_1=c_2=0$ one obtains a local description of causal structures whose null cones are at each point projectively equivalent to Cayley's cubic scroll whose graph can be expressed as $y^0=\third (y^1)^3+y^1y^2$ in $\PP^3.$ In Section \ref{sec:caus-struct-with-1}, this example is used to characterize the submaximal causal structure of split signature.
+It should be noted that when the only non-zero coefficients are $c_{12}=1$ and $c_{0}=(x^1)^2$, then one obtains a local description of the split signature pp-wave metric.
+Moreover, when $c_0=c_1=c_2=0$ one obtains a local description of causal structures whose null cones are at each point projectively equivalent to Cayley's cubic scroll\footnote{A scroll is a ruled surface that is not developable \cite{Struik}.} whose graph can be expressed as $y^0=\third (y^1)^3+y^1y^2$ in $\PP^3$.